krystof-k/hp-microserver/recommended-bios-settings.md

   1. Go to _Power Management Options_.
   2. Set _HP Power Regulator_ to _OS Control Mode_.

+- **Disable RAID controller**

+  In case you don't plan to use the RAID controller, disable it:

+  1. Go to _System Options_ → _SATA Controller Options_.
+  2. Select _Enable SATA AHCI Support_.

 - **Disable intelligent provisioning**

   If you don't use intelligent provisioning, it may be good idea to disable it as it may speed up the boot a little bit.